 Some of our licensed users have asked for the development team to post the latest edition of SNIP with developing but officially still unreleased features at a common page.
 This page has been created to serve that need.
 Most users will not need these transitory downloads and should wait until the production build is tested and placed into a general release.

 Consider these releases to be like the “weekly build” downloads found on some other sites.
-There is not any reason for the average SNIP deployment to use these builds.
+There is no reason for the average SNIP deployment to use these builds.
 There is some possibility that these builds will be unstable, but of course we only learn that after the fact.
-Not every feature developed here will available for every model of SNIP (in fact few of these features are intended for the free Lite model), and no such promise should be implied.
+Not every feature developed here will be available for every model of SNIP (in fact few of these features are intended for the free Lite model), and no such promise should be implied.
 Some builds may run for less than six months after their code build release date, this will be noted if used.
 Some of these builds will require a unique password to unlock the build or the feature being tested.
 If the build is restricted in any way, that will be noted below.
 Not all interim builds will be released in this way.

 And no warranty or any fitness of use etc. should be inferred from the code placed here.
 Our normal license terms, patent use restrictions, acknowledgments of the use of open source code in the work, and our trademarks all still apply.
 SNIP® is a registered trademark of SCSC.
 Now that we have gone over all the legal stuff….

 You have found the SNIP BETA Release Channel

 Pre-Release Copies of SNIP, use at your own risk

 Current Pre-Release 1.12.0 Is now pending